joshtynjala/building-adobe-air-applications/creating-your-first-air-application/creating-your-first-air-application-for-android-in-flash-professional.md

 # Create your first AIR application for Android in Flash Professional

-To develop AIR applications for Android, you must download the Flash Professional CS5 extension for Android from [Adobe Labs](http://labs.adobe.com).
+To develop AIR applications for Android, you must download the Flash Professional CS5 extension for Android.

 You must also download and install the Android SDK from the Android web site, as described in: